 - Cavendish Close Junior School in Derby ran an Enterprise Day where children heard from CEOs and Managing Directors

 - Children at Newchurch St Mary’s Primary learnt about the world of maritime and infrastructure with real-world examples from their volunteers

 Opportunities for your school

 Just last week we launched our new pre-recorded resource for KS2, Uplifting Futures: Tackling Gender Stereotypes.
 With a 35-minute video and a host of accompanying learning resources, children find out about four exciting roles and learn that that any gender can do any job.
 Simply slot this resource into your class schedule at a time that suits you.

 If you’d like to begin challenging gender stereotypes with your younger year groups, we also recently shared our KS1 video where children hear from a female construction worker and a male florist.

-If you first need the basics of how to use Primary Futures to connect with inspiring volunteers and bring motivation into your classrooms virtually, join us for an info webinar on Tuesday 11th May, 3.30pm.
+Looking to find out how to use Primary Futures to connect with inspiring volunteers and bring motivation into your classrooms virtually?
+Join us for an info webinar on Tuesday 11th May, 3.30pm.
 You’ll also have the chance to ask questions to our team.

 London Careers Festival